 As vaccines slowly roll out around the world, small businesses are bracing themselves for one last push to make it through the final months of COVID-19.
 But what comes after that?
 It’s time for entrepreneurs to begin planning for their post-pandemic rebound.
 Read on for our advice to keep in mind as you prepare to get back to business as usual.

-Yes, the pandemic has lasted a long time, and we’re all very sick of it.
+Yes, the pandemic has lasted a long time, and we’re all sick of it.
 But now’s not the time to let go of your patience.
-Even as large numbers of people are getting vaccinated every day, it will still likely take the better part of 2021 before the majority of the population is inoculated.
+Even as large numbers of people are getting vaccinated every day, it will still likely take months before the majority of the population is inoculated.
 That means that things won’t get back to normal all at once — but gradually over time.
 Continue masking up in your business, offering hand sanitizer stations, and following other safety protocols to set customers’ minds at ease.

 Some things may never get back to the way we knew them in the BC (Before COVID) era.
 It’s important to recognize that some consumer behaviors may have changed permanently.
 Although we all miss human contact, many of us have grown accustomed to some of the convenient elements of our socially distanced lives.
 Expect to see continued demand for e-commerce shopping, curbside pickup, and delivery, and accommodate these expectations as best as you are able.